-The Oklahoma Sex Offender Registration Act is based on federal legislation that requires local and state agencies to register persons convicted of sex offenses involving children and minors, and to provide notification to communities about registered sex offenders residing in the area.
-Even if you were registered in another state, Oklahoma’s laws require you to register if you live within the state’s borders.
+Under the Oklahoma Sex Offender Registration Act, individuals who are convicted of sex offenses involving children or minors face restrictions regarding where they can live.
+The sex offender registry also provides notifications to communities about registered sex offenders who are living in the area.
+Moreover, even if you were registered in another state, Oklahoma’s laws require you to register again in Oklahoma if you live here.

 - Residency restrictions that stringently limit housing

 - Notifying and obtaining written permission from religious/spiritual leaders to attend services

 - Continued address verification with local law enforcement

 - Notification of address change, employment change or termination